rishihahs/heroku-buildpack-libreoffice/README.md

 The binaries will be in `$temp_dir/release`.

-Licence
+License
 --------

-Licenced under the MIT Licence.
-See `LICENCE` file.
+Licensed under the MIT License.
+See `LICENSE` file.